-But most leaders are unknoingly creating the exact opposite.
+Everyone says they want a team that takes ownership.
+But most leaders are unknowingly creating the exact opposite.

 If your team: